MiriamLL/spheniscus/README.md

 # spheniscus <img src="man/figures/logo.png" align="right" width = "120px"/>

 The goal of spheniscus is to:
-- Provide raw data from TDR (time and depth recorder) devices to get familiar with the format.
+- Provides raw and clean data from TDRs devices (time and depth recorder) to get familiar with the format.
-- Helps to obtain diving parameters from the sampled individuals.
+- Provides functions to clean the TDR data and to obtain diving parameters from the sampled individuals.

 **[Enlace en
 español](https://www.miriam-lerma.com/posts/2021-05-14-spheniscus/).**